openvinotoolkit/open_model_zoo/demos/python_demos/instance_segmentation_demo/README.md

                         GPU, FPGA, HDDL or MYRIAD.
 The demo will look for a suitable plugin for device specified (by default, it is CPU).
-  -l "<absolute_path>", --cpu_extension "<absolute_path>"
-                        Required for CPU custom layers.
-Absolute path to a shared library with the kernels implementation.
   --delay "<num>"       Optional.
 Interval in milliseconds of waiting for a
                         key to be pressed.
   -pt "<num>", --prob_threshold "<num>"